-Figure 2: GIS mapping illustrates the property lines of the businesses within Town Centre Plaza.
+Figure 2: GIS mapping

+illustrates the property lines of the businesses within Town Centre Plaza.
 The property depths do not include the Creek and therefore, any use of the land beyond their property line can be classified as encroachment.

-Figure 3: GIS mapping provided by the City of Hamilton illustrates the property line of the townhouses on Dundas Street (see Appendix B for analysis of encroachment on 34 Thorpe Street).
+Figure 3: GIS mapping provided by the City of Hamilton illustrates the property line of the townhouses on Dundas Street (see Appendix B for analysis of encroachment at 34 Thorpe Street).

-The second portion of the trail system connects the eastern-most and western-most ends of the Spencer Creek Trail and lies south of Mill Street (see Figure 3).
+The second and middle portion of the Spencer Creek Trail system connects the eastern-most and western-most ends of the Spencer Creek Trail and lies south of Mill Street (see Figure 4).
 While the official Spencer Creek Trail continues above the Spencer Creek, there is another trail that lies slightly below it.
 This portion of the trail ends beyond the intersection of Mill Street and Wellington Street and will require significantly less work than the aforementioned trail sections, as the necessary trail infrastructure already exists.
 Here, paths should be widened wherever possible and lined with gravel so that they are more accessible.
 Additionally, clear and enhanced signage should be displayed, especially where the Spencer Creek Trail forks into two separate paths.

-Figure 3: Middle portion of Spencer Creek Trail system.
+Figure 4: Middle portion of Spencer Creek Trail system.

 The western portion of the Spencer Creek Trail system has yet to be developed.
-However, there is significant need to extend the trail system from its currently abrupt end (pictured in Figure 3), so that it reaches Fisher's Mill Park.
+However, there is a significant need to extend the trail system from its currently abrupt end (pictured in Figure 4), so that it is able to reach Fisher's Mill Park.
 Admittedly, due to the commercial and industrial infrastructure that exists around this portion of the trail system, extending the trail along Spencer Creek may prove difficult.
 As such, there are two trail expansions options, each with a unique set of benefits;

-- 1. The trail is made to continue along the western side of Spencer Creek, aligning with the surrounding mid-sized industrial area.
+1. The trail is made to continue along the western side of Spencer Creek, aligning with the surrounding mid-sized industrial area.
 This approach is uncomplicated and flows naturally from the existing trail, while also providing continuous views of the creek.
 However, commercial properties own significant portions of land that sometimes include up to and beyond the creek.
-As such, each individual company must grant permission for the development of a trail on their land (see yellow line in Figure 3).
-Although the potential trail itself is uncomplicated, its creation warrants concern.
+As such, each individual company must grant permission for the development of a trail on their land (see yellow line in Figure 5).
+Although the potential trail itself is uncomplicated, its creation may prove difficult.
 It may be time-consuming to consult the landowners and some or all of them may refuse to allow the trail to be constructed.
-Additionally, as a significant portion of this land is used for industrial purposes, it may be unsafe to install a trail. - 2.
-The trail continues through the surrounding neighborhood, using existing sidewalks to move towards Fisher's Mill Park.
-This approach ismore complicated as it veers away from the natural forested areas and cuts through residential neighborhoods.
-As such, this trail will require ample directional signage that leads participants through the neighborhood.
+Additionally, as a significant portion of this land is used for industrial purposes, it may be unsafe to install an adjacent trail.

+2. The trail continues through the surrounding neighborhood, using existing sidewalks to move towards Fisher's Mill Park.
+This approach is more complicated as it veers away from the natural forested areas and cuts through residential neighborhoods.
+As such, this trail will require ample directional signage that clearly leads participants through the neighborhood.
 Moreover, this trail does not consistently follow the creek and is somewhat separated from the beauty of the natural lands.
-To compensate for this issue, a viewing platform should be established at the end of MacNab Street.
+To compensate for this issue, a viewing platform is proposed to be established at the end of MacNab Street.
 However, despite its difficulties, creating this trail does not require the creation of new trail infrastructure and relies on the existing paved sidewalks and roadways, unlike the first option.
-After constructing a viewing platform and adding additional signage, little additional work is needed.
-This is a potentially safer, time and cost-effective option, that will allow Spencer Creek Trail to continue to Fisher's Mill Park.
+After constructing a viewing platform and adding additional signage, little additional work would be needed.
+This is a potentially safer, time and cost-effective option, that will allow the Spencer Creek Trail to continue to Fisher's Mill Park.